AdmcCarthy/Investigating_Baseball_Data/README.rst

 ^^^^^^^^^^

 HallofFame can also give a qualifier to compare to.

+Processed to find all inducted members within the hall of fame.

 Data only begins at 1933.
 There are 250 players in the hall of fame.